-The department head or his/her designee must give written approval for the permanent assignment of vehicles to an employee for home storage and a list of those approvals, with justification, must be submitted to the Director of the Department of Administration on or before January 1 of each year together with a report on the value, for federal income tax purposes, of commuting trips made by employees in State vehicles.
-This report will be made on a form designated by the Director of the Governor's Finance OfficeDepartment of Administration.
+The department director or his/her designee must give written approval for the permanent assignment of vehicles to an employee for home storage and a list of those approvals, with justification, must be submitted to the Director of the Governor's Finance Office on or before January 1 of each year together with a report on the value, for federal income tax purposes, of commuting trips made by employees in State vehicles.
+This report will be made on a form designated by the Director of the Governor's Finance Office.
 In order to have a complete record, a response from the agency is required even if there are no vehicles authorized for home storage.
 This report will be made on a form designated by the Director of the Governor's Finance Office.